sledgehammer/sledgehammer/Readme.md

 \Sledgehammer\statusbar();
 ```

+Uses [DebugR](http://debugr.net/) for advanced debugging ajax requests.

-### AutoLoader
+### Autoloader
-Sledgehammers don't have to comply to the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) standard, because it has an AutoLoader that will autoload anything, from anywhere.
+Sledgehammer modules don't follow the rules of [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) standard, because it has an Autoloader that will work with any folderlayout.
-It also plugs some holes in PHP's namespace implementation.
+It also plugs some holes in PHP's namespace implementation and is generally more forgiving than other Autoloaders.

 ### Plays well with others
 Sledgehammer can be used as a framework, as a library or to augment an existing framework.